Holiness and missions

 Chapter 1 -- Planned at the beginning

 In the dawning light of the beginning of what some call the dispensation of the Father, we find God planning for the redemption of a lost and ruined human race.
 The promise of a Redeemer brightens the first pages of the history of mankind.
-In Genesis 3:15 the promised Redeemer is referred to as the seed of the woman.
+In Genesis 3:15, the promised Redeemer is called the seed of the woman.
 Later, an important step forward in the fulfillment of that promise was taken by the choice of a family that would preserve the knowledge and worship of the true God and from which the promised seed of the woman was to spring.

 Abram was a pioneer missionary.
 God's words to him in Genesis 12:1-3 are what have been called "The Old Testament Great Commission:"